Sind Division

-The Sind Division was the name of an administrative division of British India located in Sindh.
+The Sind Division was an administrative division of British India attached to Bombay Presidency, in modern day it is Sindh province.

 History

 The territory was annexed by the Bombay Presidency of British India on 17 February 1843, following a British Indian conquest led by then Major-General Charles Napier in order to quell the insurrection of Sindhi rulers who had remained hostile to the British Empire following the First Anglo-Afghan War.
 Napier's campaign against these chieftains resulted in the victories of the Battle of Miani and the Battle of Hyderabad.

 The Sind Division was separated from the Bombay Presidency on 1 April 1936 and the region became the Sind Province.

 Administration

 1839–1936

 In 1839, British Invaded the Sind.

 On 1843's annexation Sind was merged into Bombay Presidency and form a division of Bombay Presidency.

 Districts and Divisions were both introduced in Sind as administrative units by the British when Sind became a part of British India, and ever since then, they have formed an integral part in the civil administration of the Sind.
 At the time in 1843, the Sind was divided into 3 districts, under 1 division (Khairpur state can't included);